Skip to content Go to the menu

 Digital CleanUp Day is a day dedicated to raising awareness about the environmental footprint of…

-Content type: Short article, Video
+Content type: News brief , Video

 Published on: February 5 , 2024

-Alexane Lequart, a student at the Montpellier-Sète University Institute of Technology and the lead candidate on the Z’élus list…
+Alexane Lequart, a student at the Montpellier-Sète University Institute of Technology (IUT) and the lead candidate on the Z’élus list…

 Content type: Article